rockyale/youtube-video-summarizer/README.md

 Before you begin, ensure you have the following:

 - An AWS account with appropriate permissions to create and manage Lambda functions, API Gateway, and IAM roles
-- Enable access to Sonnet v3, or other model of your choice
+- Enable access to Sonnet v3, or other model of your choice in your preferred Region in Bedrock console
 - AWS CLI installed and configured with your credentials
 - Python 3.9 or later installed
 - Node.js and npm installed (for AWS CDK)